 The very next day after my 26 hour flight itinerary from Sydney to Ottawa, all I did was discard (aka donate, recycle, etc).
 A word I am now very familiar with after reading Marie Kondo’s “The Life-Changing Magic of Tidying Up”.
 I could have chosen to do a great deal of other things on my first day back on Canadian soil, but alas.
 I discarded.
 It brought me joy and relief to get rid of these things I hadn’t used or thought about in two years.
 They are just things.

 One month and approximately 6+ garbage bags worth of items later (if anything that is an underestimation), and I am still discarding.
 I am trying to develop and maintain a lifestyle where I live a simpler life with less, and find more intentional uses in my belongings.
 I can’t give Korea all the credit to opening me up to this lifestyle.
 Perhaps some people may be familiar with the term “minimalism”, which has kind of blown up the internet (and real life) recently, with tons of books, YouTube channels, and podcasts devoted to this concept.
-“The Minimalists” website defines minimalism as, “ a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfilment and freedom.”
+“The Minimalists” website defines minimalism as, “ a.”
 Although the concept has probably been around for ages without a name, discovering the concept of minimalism and learning about this lifestyle has been inspirational and instrumental.
 It gave a name to the feeling I had, when I felt lighter with less.

 Some of my favourite resources for minimalism so far include: